raccoons-games/Raccoons.CI.CodeReview/README.md

 1. Clone this repository: `git clone https://github.com/raccoons-games/Raccoons.CI.CodeReview.git`
 2. Copy all the contents in folder `root` and paste in your repository root (folders might be hidden by your OS, make hidden files visible)
 3. Commit it.
 And that's it - you will have review for next PR :)

+## Target Files

+All files under Assets/Game/Scripts, Assets/Scripts, Assets/_Game/Scripts will be reviewed.
+So we ignore any scripts in other folders, which might be 3rd party tools and we should not spend tokens on them.
+If your scripts are placed anywhere else - contact @thevitalife, he will fix it.